-The largest gathering of the Filipino community in BC, Philippine Days is a two-day festival that takes place in June at Waterfront Park in North Vancouver.
+The largest gathering of the Filipino community in BC, Philippine Days is a two-day festival that takes place in July at the Shipyards in North Vancouver.

 Philippine Days Festival

-The Philippine Days Festival takes place annually on the second weekend in June.
-Unfortunately, it was cancelled in 2020.
-It doesn’t look like the festival happened in 2021 or 2022 either, at least not in its regular format.
+The Philippine Days Festival takes place annually during the summer in June or July.
+Unfortunately, the festival was cancelled in 2020.
+It didn’t appear the event happened in 2021 or 2022 either, at least not in its regular format.

-In years when it does happen, the event includes live entertainment and close to 70 food, merchandise and community services vendors.
+The event includes live entertainment, demonstrations, and dozens of food, merchandise and community vendors.
 Admission is free.

 About Philippine Days